rangsimanketkaew/Auto-NWChem/README.md

 ```
 source /home/$USER/.bashrc
 ```
-Logout and login again, now you can run NWChem via *nwchem*.
+Logout and login again, now you should be able to run NWChem by calling *nwchem* command.

 ## Partial recompile